StIvesTabletop/stivestabletop.github.io/BoardGames/Development.md

 * 1-4 players
 * 90 minutes play time
-* board game - resource management
+* Board game - resource management
 * [Chocolate Factory BGG Link]({{ site.data.BoardGameLinks.ChocolateFactory.BGGLink }})

 A resource management game with a confectionary theme.
 There are a variety of ways to earn victory points as manager of a chocolate factory either selling to corner shops for one off cash payouts or providing candies to big department stores, with endgame points for the most stores you serviced and the most goods sold to each.